 About Virginia Beach

-The Virginia Beach area has a long history as a strategic military center, with 3 military bases and Norfolk, Virginia serving as the largest naval base in the world.
+The Virginia Beach area has a long history as a strategic military center, with three military bases and Norfolk, Virginia serving as the largest naval base in the world.
 Many military families have ties to the area, along with fond memories of the hundreds of miles of beautiful beaches.

-Burial at Sea Ceremony Ideas
+Burial-at-Sea Ceremony Ideas

 Many families will want to take an active part in scattering the ashes of their loved one.
 In some ceremonies someone is designated to release the ashes, while in other ceremonies, guests will take a portion of the ashes to scatter individually.
 Guest may choose to share something before they release the ashes, or the group may choose to release the separated ashes all at once.

 Lighting candles or casting flowers, petals, or wreaths on the water along with the ashes are all lovely choices.
-This gives the family a beautiful lasting scene to gaze upon as they finish their ceremony and celebration of life.
+This gives the family a beautiful, lasting scene to gaze upon as they finish their ceremony and celebration of life.
 There may be music, memories shared and glasses raised in honor of the deceased.

 In this ceremony, as opposed to physically scattering the ashes over open water, the cremation ash is placed in a specially designed water-soluble urn.
 (These can be found in several online sites.)
 The urns can be simple or very ornate, according to your taste.